sinnerJoe/autobrancher/README.md

 Just type *autobrancher* in your terminal.

-In you encounter a conflict, resolve it, commit and retype *autobrancher* again in the terminal
+If you encounter a conflict, resolve it, commit and retype *autobrancher* again in the terminal